pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/docs/software_requirements_specification_final.md

 The company is pursuing this change for a number of reasons:

 * **Improved accuracy and efficiency** - Staff will no longer have to first perform calculations on their physical calculator and then manually key in the calculated figures into the digital documents on their workstation.
-* **Convenience** - Staff will no longer have to ensure they have their physical calculator or even the calculator app on their phone with them.
+* **Convenience** - Staff will no longer have to ensure they have their physical calculator or the calculator app on their phone with them.
 This enables the staff to have to keep track of and account for one less piece of hardware.
 * **Cost** - The company will no longer have to supply new employees with calculators and replace broken, worn-out or missing calculators.

 This change will affect all staff, particularly those who use calculators the most: front-line staff and those in the finance department.